NaomiRP/code-sample/README.md

 # Charter Enterprise MOTD Sample Project
 A small project to help assess candidate experience with webservices and our technology stack.

+## Explanation
+I started by fixing the provided test.

+The way the daily message was described suggested that it should not be hard-coded into the code, so I extracted the message into a Spring application properties file.
+The requirements did not specify that the message should be updated while the application is running, so a property seemed like a reasonably simple solution.
+Following a change to the text and restart of the app, iterative requests will consistently return the new message.

+Finally, a requirement to allow updates to the content of the message makes a test checking the exact content very brittle.
+The test was updated to instead verify that the response looks like a simple message (contentType=text/plain).

 ## Instructions
 We have provided a webservice that provides a "message of the day", similar to what you might see logging into a Unix system.
 Unfortuantely, at Charter things don't always go as planned and we need to change the message.
 We need you